-This activity involved in situ multidisciplinary training for staff in neonatal emergency resuscitation.
+This activity involves in situ multidisciplinary training for staff in neonatal emergency resuscitation.

 A high fidelity birthing simulator is utilized to train nurses and residents for competency in handling obstetric emergencies such as shoulder dystocia and post-partum hemorrhaging.

-The simulation lab is open to medical staff training for new pediatric residents beginning their code call rotations.
+The simulation lab is open to heath care providers training for new pediatric residents beginning their code call rotations.
 It involved a multidisciplinary approach to resuscitation training with emphasis on role responsibility.

-This four-hour course is designed to utilize simulation to teach strategies for patient safety in three defined OB emergency situations: Shoulder Dystocia, Post-Partum Hemorrhage and Breech Vaginal Delivery.
+This physician driven course is designed to utilize simulation to teach strategies for patient safety in three defined OB emergency situations: Shoulder Dystocia, Post-Partum Hemorrhage and Breech Vaginal Delivery.

 The objectives for the course are:

 - To review protocols for common obstetric emergencies

 - To demonstrate correct technique and performance of key responsibilities during simulated obstetric emergencies

 - To practice teamwork and communication for simulated cases complicated by shoulder dystocia, postpartum hemorrhage and vaginal breech delivery